Left Atrial Enlargement

 Evaluation

-Atrial size and function are assessable using various modalities, including echocardiography, cardiac computed tomography (CCT), and cardiac magnetic resonance (CMR).
-However, an echocardiogram is a more common choice due to easy availability and safety.[13][14].
-Echocardiographic assessment of left atrial volume correlates well with CT and MRI.[15]
+Atrial size and function can be evaluated using echocardiography, cardiac computed tomography (CCT), and cardiac magnetic resonance (CMR).
+Echocardiography is the preferred modality due to its accessibility and safety.[37][38].
+Notably, echocardiographic measurements of LA volume show a strong correlation with CCT and CMR.[39]

-• Notched P wave with an interpeak duration exceeding 0.04 s; P mitral
+• Notched P wave with an interpeak duration >0.04 s in lead II; P mitral

 Treatment / Management